DRMacIver/shrinkray/README.md

 As well as obvious bugs (crashes, etc) I'm also very interested in hearing about usability issues and cases where the reduced test case isn't very good.

 Requests for new features, new supported formats, etc. also welcome although I'm less likely to jump right on them.

+## Sponsorship

+Shrink Ray is something of a labour of love - I wanted to have a tool that actually put into practice many of my ideas about test-case reduction, as I think the previous state of the art was well behind where I'd like it to be.

+That being said, it is first and foremost designed to be a useful tool for practical engineering problems.
+If you find it useful as such, please [consider sponsoring my development of it](https://github.com/sponsors/DRMacIver).